 Learning how to run a successful business has been one of the biggest challenges of my life.
 I’ve gone from owning a chain of pharmacies in Winnipeg to running an online pharmacy, which acquired brand name and generic drugs from around the world and sold them at competitive prices.
-Today, in addition to continuing to lead several pharmaceutical clinics, I am focused on the real-estate sector as the owner of My Place Realty, a Winnipeg-based property management firm.
+Today, in addition to continuing to lead several pharmaceutical clinics, I am focused on the real-estate sector as the owner of Thorwin Properties, a Winnipeg-based property management firm.

 From my experience in helping to lead a number of businesses, I’d like to offer a few points that other entrepreneurs and business leaders can consider.